Thursday, 7 July 2016

 Warren Foster's ability in gag development and plot structure work brilliantly in a supposedly dead-end climax.
 Daffy is cornered by Mr. Meek at gun point, and is vulnerable at this moment.
 In what appears to be an act of surrender, he remarks: "Well, it looks like Sweetiepuss gets duck for dinner, after all!
 Don't it?".

-A dynamic point-of-view shot of Mr. Meek's pinnacle moment. |
+of Mr. Meek's pinnacle moment.

 It's famously known amongst historians and animation enthusiasts the sequence was animated by Art Babbitt during his very brief tenure at the Schlesinger studio (which I wrote four years ago).